 - Photocopy of passport.
 The passport must be valid.
 Photocopies must be of the passport’s personal information page and the page containing the applicant’s signature.

-- Documents on support, including income-tax payment overviews for the last 12 months, employment contract or other documents showing secure support.
+- Documents on support, for example income-tax payment overviews for the last six months, employment contract or other documents showing secure support.

 - Original certificate on an Icelandic-language course, stating that the applicant has completed at least 150 lessons with 85% class attendance, an assessment test organized by an acknowledged party, a written exemption request or a medical certificate regarding an exemption request.